aerobus-open-source/aerobus/paper.md

 C++ comes with high compile-time computations capability, also known as metaprogramming with templates.
 Templates are a language-in-the-language which is Turing-complete, meaning we can run every computation at compile time instead of runtime, as long as input data is known at compile time.

-Using these capabilities, vastly extended with latest versions of the standard, we implemented a library for discrete euclidean domain, such as $\mathbb{Z}$.
+Using these capabilities, vastly extended with the latest versions of the standard, we implemented a library for discrete Euclidean domains, such as $\mathbb{Z}$.
 We also provide a way to generate the fraction field of such rings (e.g. $\mathbb{Q}$).

-We also implemented polynomials over such discrete ring and fields (e.g. $\mathbb{Q}[X]$).
-Since polynomials are also a ring, the above implementation gives us rational fractions as field of fractions of polynomials.
+We also implemented polynomials over such discrete rings and fields (e.g. $\mathbb{Q}[X]$).
+Since polynomials are also a ring, the above implementation gives us rational fractions as the field of fractions of polynomials.

-In addition, we expose a way to generate taylor series of any math functions as long as coefficients are known.
+In addition, we expose a way to generate the Taylor series of any math functions as long as coefficients are known.

-Likewise, given we have a typed representation of rationals, we've been able to add continued fractions as part of the library.
+In addition, we added some useful additional features, such as known polynomials (Chebyshev), continued fractions, quotient rings and some Conway polynomials to define Galois finite fields.

-`Aerobus` was designed to be used in high performance software, teaching purposes or embedded sotfware where as much as possible must be precomputed to shrink binary size.
-It compiles with major compilers : gcc, clang and msvc.
+`Aerobus` was designed to be used in high-performance software, teaching purposes or embedded software where as much as possible must be precomputed to shrink binary size.
+It compiles with major compilers: gcc, clang and msvc.
 It is quite easily configurable and extensible.

 # Statement of need
 By implementing general algebra concepts such as discrete rings, field of fractions and polynomials, `Aerobus` can serve multiple purposes.

-The main application we want to express in this paper is the automatic (and configurable) generation or taylor approximation of usual transcendental functions such as `exp` or `sin`.
+The main application we want to express in this paper is the automatic (and configurable) generation or Taylor approximation of usual transcendental functions such as `exp` or `sin`.
 The "generated" code is pure C++ and can be inspected.

-This functions are usually exposed by the standard library (`<cmath>`) with high (guaranteed) precision.
-However, in high performance computing, when not compiled with `-Ofast`, evaluating `std::exp` has several flaws :
+These functions are usually exposed by the standard library (`<cmath>`) with high (guaranteed) precision.
+However, in high-performance computing, when not compiled with `-Ofast`, evaluating `std::exp` has several flaws:

-- it leads to a syscal which is very expensive
+- it leads to a `syscall` which is very expensive
 - it doesn't leverage vector units (avx, avx2, avx512 or equivalent in non-intel hardware).

-Hardwarde vendors provide high performance libraries such as [@wang2014intel], but implementation is often hidden and absolutely not extensible.
+Hardware vendors provide high-performance libraries such as [@wang2014intel], but implementation is often hidden and not extensible.

 Some others can provide vectorized functions, such as [@vml] does.
 But libraries like VML are highly tight to one architecture by their use of intrinsics or inline assembly.
-In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high performance versions of other functions such as arctanh.
-It's the same for standard library compiled with `-Ofast` : it generates vectorized version of some functions (such as exp) but with no control of precision and no extensibility.
+In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high-performance versions of other functions such as arctanh.
+It is the same for the standard library compiled with `-Ofast`: it generates a vectorized version of some functions (such as exp) but with no control of precision and no extensibility.

-`Aerobus` provides automatic generation of such functions, in an hardware independant way.
+`Aerobus` provides automatic generation of such functions, in a hardware-independent way.
-In addition, `Aerobus` provides a way to control precision of generated function by changing the degree of taylor expansion, which can't be use in competing libraries without reimplementing the whole function.
+In addition, `Aerobus` provides a way to control the precision of the generated function by changing the degree of Taylor expansion, which can't be used in competing libraries without reimplementing the whole function.

 # Mathematic definitions
+For the sake of completeness, we give basic definitions of the mathematical concepts which the library deals with.
+However, readers desiring complete and rigorous definitions of the concepts explained below should refer to some mathematical books on algebra, such as [@lang2012algebra] or [@bourbaki2013algebra].

-A `ring` $\mathbb{A}$ is a non empty set with two internal laws, addition and multiplication.
+A `ring` $\mathbb{A}$ is a nonempty set with two internal laws, addition and multiplication.
 There is a neutral element for both, zero and one.
 Addition is commutative and associative and every element $x$ has an inverse $-x$.
 Multiplication is commutative, associative and distributive over addition, meaning that $a(b+c) = ab+ac$ for every $a, b, c$ element.
 We call it `discrete` if it is countable.

 An `integral domain` is a ring with one additional property.
 For every elements $a, b, c$ such as $ab = ac$, then either $a = 0$ or $b = c$.
 Such a ring is not always a field, such as $\mathbb{Z}$ shows it.

 An `euclidean domain` is an integral domain that can be endowed with an euclidean division.

-For such an euclidean domain, we can build two important structures :
+For such an euclidean domain, we can build two important structures:

 ## Polynomials $\mathbb{A}[X]$
 Polynomials over $\mathbb{A}$ is the free module generated by a base noted $(X^k)_{k\in\mathbb{N}}$.
 Practically speaking, it's the set of